10/12/2019

 SNVs Opportunity for Youth Employment (OYE) approach/trajectory:

-In response to this challenge, SNV has over the past 10 years developed and honed its Opportunities for Youth Employment (OYE) approach in several countries in Sub-Saharan Africa.
-OYE, a market-based approach, improves the livelihood of rural and semi-rural out of school unemployed and underemployed youth (aged 18 – 30 years) by enabling them to access and create gainful employment (wage and self-employment) in core SNV sectors: Energy, WASH and Agriculture.
+In response to this challenge, SNV has, over the past 10 years, developed and honed its Opportunities for Youth Employment (OYE) approach in several countries in Sub-Saharan Africa.
+OYE, a market-based approach, improves the livelihoods of rural and semi-rural out-of-school unemployed and underemployed youth (aged 18 – 30 years) by enabling them to access and create gainful employment (wage and self-employment) in core SNV sectors: Energy, WASH, and Agriculture.

 Our OYE intervention aligns with local entrepreneurial eco-system development objectives, enabling youth to identify feasible market opportunities based on available resources, interests, passions and aspirations (Push); while at the same time triggering markets to work for young people (Match) by providing different pathways to (self) employment or wage employment (Pull).
 To learn more about OYE impact numbers, testimonials and SNV's product approach, click here.